mirzask/cardi/content/Nuclear/Radionuclides.md

 	- Inexpensive

 ![[Radionuclides-20241021121956887.webp|442]]
+In the above slide we see that as myocardial blood flow increases (moving rightward along the $x$-axis), the myocardial tracer uptake with **rolloff**.
+This is one of the major limitations of [[Single-photon emission computed tomography (SPECT)|SPECT]] and [[Positron Emission Tomography (PET)|PET]].
+At high MBF, you may not get commensurate ↑ in myocardial uptake → defects may be smaller than they should be.
 # Production of Isotropes

 - Since none of these occur naturally in nature, we have to produce them in some kind of either through using an accelerator to crash atoms together *or* in a reactor to force neutrons into the nucleus to change the nuclear composition of these atoms.